 - to facilitate the collection and expeditious transfer of maintenance payments;

-- to facilitate the obtaining of documentary or other evidence;
+- facilitating the acquisition of documentary or other evidence;

 - to provide assistance in establishing parentage where necessary for the recovery of maintenance;

-- to initiate or facilitate the instigation of proceedings to obtain any necessary provisional measures to secure the outcome of a pending maintenance application;
+- initiating or facilitating the instigation of proceedings to obtain any necessary provisional measures to secure the outcome of a pending maintenance application;

 - reinforcement of the number of legal and administrative staff to receive and transmit orders made under the Regulation;